James Ruse Agricultural High School: Extracurricular activities

-James Ruse Agricultural High School can be noted for its strong participation in extracurricular and competitive activities, as listed below.
-The school participates in volunteering and fundraising activities, including World's Greatest Shave and the 40 Hour Famine, and has links with Interact and Amnesty International.
-Many students have received awards for outstanding participation in community service.
+The school provides extracurricular and competitive activities, as well as volunteering and fundraising activities, such as the World's Greatest Shave and the 40 Hour Famine, alongside chapters of Interact and Amnesty International.

 Sport

 The school holds annual sporting carnivals, including the Swimming, Cross-Country and Athletics Carnivals, where students can compete for participation in wider regional competitions, from Zone and Area carnivals to the CHS (Combined High Schools) competition for the top school teams and competitors in NSW.

 James Ruse participates in tournaments and competitions with schools in surrounding areas.
 These include the following activities.